 I loved all the animal interactions that are available, but honestly, with each one costing around $5, I had to say a lot of NO’s to my kids which in turn made them all sad and angry that they can’t do it.
-Instead of it being all happy the kids started to become angry that they can’t enjoy the place.
-Which they have good reason for.
-Maybe have less where you need to pay, or make it more affordable.
+Instead of it being all happy, the kids started to become angry that they can’t enjoy the place.
+Which they have a good reason for.
+Maybe have less where you need to pay or make it more affordable.

-Gratefully, the shows were so fun, that they stopped their complaining and forgot all about feeding the red kangroos or riding the turtles.
+Gratefully, the shows were so fun, that they stopped their complaining and forgot all about feeding the red kangaroos or riding the turtles.

 Important Information for Jungle Island:

 Hours: Monday-Friday: 10am to 5pm / Saturday & Sunday: 10am to 6pm